-Due to persecution after coming to faith in Christ, Ucu fled his native place for several years.
-But, he has since returned in order to plant churches among his own people.
+Due to persecution from his countrymen after coming to faith in Christ, Ucu fled his native country for several years.
+He has since returned in order to plant churches among his own people.

 Testimony of Conversion